belfner/belfner.github.io/How to Overlay Polygon Shapes Onto Google Maps.md

     	height: 100%;
     }

-These lines are optional: Makes the sample page fill the window
+These lines are optional: They make the sample map fill the window if there is nothing else to display besides the map

 	html, body {
 	    height: 100%;